STnobile/TIK-TAK-TOE/README.md

 > Unpacking objects: 100% (10/10), done.

  # Credit
- * I took ispiration from the CI Love Math Project.
+ * I took inspiration from the CI Love Math Project.
- * I watched plenty of videos on youtube to get some inspiration of javascritps project, that helped me to create the Tic Tac oe game.
+ * I watched plenty of videos on youtube to get some inspiration of javascript's project, that helped me to create the Tic Tac oe game.

  ## Implement Minimax algorithm
-   A minimax algorithm is a recursive program written to find the best gameplay that minimizes any tendency to lose a game while maximizing any opportunity to win the game
+   A minimax algorithm is a recursive program written to find the best game play that minimizes any tendency to lose a game while maximizing any opportunity to win the game

  * Tic Tac Toe: Understanding the Minimax Algorithm.